misiektoja/xbox_monitor/docs/configuration.md

 # Asks for the SMTP password and signs in to the mail server before saving it, without sending anything
 xbox_monitor --set-smtp-password

+# Asks for the Discord webhook or ntfy topic URL and checks its shape before saving it, without contacting the service
+xbox_monitor --set-webhook-url
 ```

 Each command rewrites its assignment in the dotenv file in place, keeps every other line and comment, and asks first when the value is already set. `--setup` does the same as part of the guided run.